CaptainCrowbar/rs-unicode/docs/index.md

 `#incldue` either the individual headers you want, or `rs-unicode.hpp` to include all of them.

-Link your build with `-lrs-unicode.`
+Link your build with `-lrs-unicode.` You will also need `-lpcre2-8.` On some systems, you may also need `-liconv.`